St Margaret's Church, Great Barr

 The Church Of St Margaret (also known as St Margaret's Church), is the Anglican parish church of Great Barr and is located on Chapel Lane, Walsall, England.
 It is dedicated to Saint Margaret of Antioch.

+Originally a chapel, known to have existed by 1552, of St Mary's Church, in the parish of Aldridge, Staffordshire, a full parish was created in 1866.

 The church was rebuilt in 1862, by Griffin.
 The tower was built of brick in 1677, but this is completely hidden by a Gothic Revival red sandstone casing added in 1893.
 The spire is 18th-century.
 The pulpit, in alabaster, was made to a design by Walter Tapper.